Cumberland Township near Gettysburg in Adams County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in this topic list: War, US Civil.
 A significant historical month for this entry is July 1826.

 Location.
 39° 46.522′ N, 77° 15.852′ W. Marker is near Gettysburg, Pennsylvania, in Adams County.
 It is in Cumberland Township.
-Marker is on Emmitsburg Road (Business U.S. 15), on the right when traveling north.
+It is on Emmitsburg Road (Business U.S. 15), on the right when traveling north.
 Located on the South Cavalry Battlefield section of Gettysburg National Military Park.
 Touch for map.
 Marker is in this post office area: Gettysburg PA 17325, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Position of the Reserve Brigade (a few steps from this marker); Reserve Brigade (a few steps from this marker); Battery K, First U.S. Artillery (about 300 feet away, measured in a direct line); First U.S. Cavalry (about 300 feet away); Second U.S. Cavalry (about 400 feet away); 1st & 2d Regiments United States Cavalry (about 800 feet away); 6th Pennsylvania Cavalry (approx. 0.3 miles away); Chaplain Samuel Henry Stein (approx. half a mile away).
+At least 8 other markers are within walking distance of this marker: Position of the Reserve Brigade (a few steps from this marker); Reserve Brigade (a few steps from this marker); Battery K, First U.S. Artillery (about 300 feet away, measured in a direct line); First U.S. Cavalry (about 300 feet away); Second U.S. Cavalry (about 400 feet away); 1st & 2d Regiments United States Cavalry (about 800 feet away); 6th Pennsylvania Cavalry (approx. 0.3 miles away); Chaplain Samuel Henry Stein (approx. half a mile away).
 Touch for a list and map of all markers in Gettysburg.

 Also see . . .
 Samuel Star.
-Major Starr had a reputation as a strict disciplinarian, as discussed in this biographical sketch from author J.D.
-Petruzzi.
-(Submitted on November 8, 2008, by Craig Swain of Leesburg, Virginia.)
+Major Starr had a reputation as a strict disciplinarian, as discussed

 Credits.
 This page was last revised on February 7, 2023.
 It was originally submitted on November 8, 2008, by Craig Swain of Leesburg, Virginia.
-This page has been viewed 966 times since then and 18 times this year.
+This page has been viewed 1,167 times since then and 10 times this year.
 Photos: 1, 2. submitted on November 8, 2008, by Craig Swain of Leesburg, Virginia.